WilliamConnatser/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Router and Server

 - [ ] Describe Middleware?

+    Intercepts requests and responses and alters them based on arbitrary logic

 - [ ] Describe a Resource?

+    The server itself.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status Code 200

 - [ ] How can we partition our application into sub-applications?

+    Create multiple routers and/or servers

 ## Project Setup